-The E38 7-Series line was BMW’s full-size offering when it came out in 1994 as a ’95 model, with the V12 version artfully accepting role of flagship.
-They were large and in charge, and included long wheelbase models that ensured the well off executive family man would be able to get his entire family to the country for the weekend in style without having to make any sacrifices in comfort.
+The BMW E38 7-Series line was BMW’s full-size offering when it came out in 1994 as a ’95 model, with the V12 version artfully accepting the role of the flagship.
+They were large and in charge, and included extended-wheelbase models that ensured the well off executive family man would be able to get his entire family to the country for the weekend in style without having to make any sacrifices in comfort.
 Nowadays, you can pick up one of these machines for pennies on the dollar.
 You can get a 1998 BMW 740il (a $70k car when new, mind you) for under $5,000, putting it in a completely different market for the used car buyer.

 Because of their age, however, you can’t expect such a complicated machine to come without a few common problem areas.
-Here are the top 10 BMW E38 common problems you can expect to come across if you have recently purchased, or are looking to purchase a used E38 7-series.
+Here are the top 10 BMW E38 common problems you can expect to come across if you have recently purchased, or are looking to buy a used E38 7-series.